sphola/hw/hw0/README.md

 **Due date for submission**: Monday, 15 February at 11:59 PM SAST

-The purpose of this assignment is for you to learn the tools that you will be using when working on and submitting COMS4037 assignments.
+The purpose of this assignment is for you to learn the tools that you will be using when working on and submitting your assignments for this course.

-## Instructions
+## Your task

 1. If you don't have a GitHub account, create one.

 2. Register your GitHub username with this course by filling out [this form](http://goo.gl/forms/TyzIBhX0tK).
-This has to be done by Friday, 12 February -- **you will not be able to submit any assignments, including this one, if this is not done**.
+This is due on Friday, 12 February -- **you will not be able to submit any assignments, including this one, if this is not done**.

-3. On your local machine, create a repository whose name is your student number.
+3. On your local machine, create a repository that you will be using for your COMS4037 assignments.
 Create a file `done.txt` in a subdirectory 'hw0' of that repository and commit it.

-4. Once notified that your repository for this course has been created, push your local repository to your GitHub repository for this course.
+4. Once notified that your private repository for this course has been created, push your local repository to your private GitHub repository for this course.

-5. You have submitted your assignment by having completed the previous step.
+5. You are done -- you have submitted your assignment by having completed the previous step.

+** Good luck with your first assignment! **

 # `git` and GitHub